Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Performance Evaluation of Intelligent Sampling: Simulation Results

-The distribution of the deviations for setup 1 is the least spread out, with the primary reason that the jump between signals is randomly generated but lower bounded by 1 while the other 3 setups have signal jumps all fixed at 1.
-Setups 3 and 4 have the most spread out distributions, as the dependence among the error terms causes the estimation to be less accurate but only up to a constant and not an order of magnitude.
-Nevertheless, in all 4 setups, the change point estimates behave very closely to what was predicted in Theorems \ref{thm:increasingJasymprotics} and \ref{thm:multidepend} (for the first two scenarios) and Proposition \ref{thm:notiidconsistent} (for the third and fourth scenarios).
+The distribution of the deviations for setup 1 is the least spread out, with the primary reason that the jump between signals is randomly generated, but lower bounded by 1, while the other 3 setups have signal jumps all fixed at 1.
+Setups 3 and 4 have the most spread out distributions, as the dependence among the error terms causes the estimation to be less accurate, but only up to a constant rather than an order of magnitude.
+Nevertheless, in all 4 setups, the change point estimates behave very closely to what Theorems \ref{thm:increasingJasymprotics} and \ref{thm:multidepend} (for the first two scenarios) and Proposition \ref{thm:notiidconsistent} (for the third and fourth scenarios) predict.